 Take a read of our What are tax deductions blog so you’re totally up to speed on work related tax deductions

-Need a little motivation or missing interaction while you’re at home?
+Need a little motivation, or missing interaction, while you’re working at home?

 You might feel a little isolated or unmotivated.
 So we’ve written a post about that too.
 It’s called How to stay productive and happy!